interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/validate_no_notification_operational_intent.md

 This step verifies when a flight is not created, it is also not notified by checking the interuss interactions of mock_uss instance.

-## 🛑 MockUSS interactions request check
+## 🛑 Mock USS interactions logs retrievable check
 **[interuss.mock_uss.hosted_instance.ExposeInterface](../../../../../requirements/interuss/mock_uss/hosted_instance.md)**.

 ## 🛑 Expect Notification not sent check